cpfaff/rbefdata_paper/README.md

 * Repeat the steps after another part is finished.

+NOTE:

+If you have conflicts on merging files with git you need to resolve them manually.
+This is usually best done in a 3 way merge tool.
+Conflicts happen if a part of document is modified in both the aim and the version you like to merge in.
+You need to pick the changes you like to keep then manually.

 ### R Markdown and Markdown

 The whole paper is written in R markdown.
 Markdown which is a lightweight